liquidprompt/liquidprompt/docs/functions/theme.rst

    * :attr:`LP_MARK_STASH`
    * :attr:`LP_MARK_UNTRACKED`

-   This function should only be called when in a VCS repo; use :func:`_lp_find_vcs` or :func:`_lp_vcs_active` before.
+   This function should only be called when in a VCS repository; use :func:`_lp_find_vcs` or :func:`_lp_vcs_active` before.

    The return code is undefined; a string should always be returned.